TsekNet/website/_posts/2020-08-03-startblogging.md

 ## Conclusion

-By leveraging Jekyll, GitHub, and Netlify, you can reap all the benefits of code based configuration, have automatic SSL, and a beautiful website with tons of plugins available.
+By leveraging Jekyll, GitHub, and Netlify, you can reap all the benefits of code based configuration, have automatic SSL, and have a beautiful website with tons of plugins available.

 I hope you've found this guide useful.
-As always, if there are any issues, please reach out to me directly and I'll get to them ASAP.
+As always, if there are any questions/concerns, please reach out to me directly and I'll get to them ASAP.

-Now get out there and build that beautiful website!
+Now get out there and build that beautiful website 🏗️

 ## Related Links